 Jobs & Internships

-Palestine Legal seeks to hire 1-2 legal interns for the fall semester (approximately 10 weeks), to intern up to 20 hours a week.
+Palestine Legal seeks to hire 1-2 legal interns for up to 20 hours a week in the fall semester.
 Legal interns will be supervised closely by a staff attorney, and will gain skills and experience in different areas of Palestine Legal’s work, including by conducting legal research, drafting legal research memos, drafting legal and advocacy documents, and assisting with client communications.
 Interns will participate in an orientation to Palestine Legal’s work, methodologies, and theory of movement lawyering.
 Interns are regularly provided feedback on their assignments in one-on-one sessions with their supervising attorney, and provided opportunities to attend Palestine Legal and partner events.
 She/he/they will be directly trained and supervised by a Palestine Legal staff attorney.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: